 Eran serves on the Boards of several Boston-area non-profit organizations and mentors and invests in a number of startups in the Boston area.
 Prior to co-founding Harmonix, Eran earned degrees in Electrical Engineering and Music from MIT, where he conducted research in music technology at the MIT Media Lab.

 His current research and teaching interests are interactive music systems, music information retrieval, and multimodal musical expression and engagement.
 His recent projects include *12*, an audience-participation work for chamber music were audience members use their mobile to musically interact with the stage musicians, and Tutti, a massively multiplayer mobile-audience performance piece where the entire audience becomes the orchestra.
 Eran is currently developing ConcertCue, a program-note streaming mobile app for live classical music concerts.
-ConcertCue has been featured in concerts of the Boston Symphony Orchestra, and has recently been awarded a grant from the Knight Foundation.
+ConcertCue is featured in concerts of the Boston Symphony Orchestra and the New World Symphony, and is the recipient of a grant from the Knight Foundation.